MuhammedBeraKoc/react-event-dispatcher/README.md

 I have been working on React quite lately.
 And one of the problems I had encountered a lot is event propagation between miscellaneous components.
 At some point it had been so cumbersome that I had to left some of the projects that I have been dedicated for.
 So I wrote this minimal yet efficient library for React.

 ### Architecture
-Since `1.8.0` main architecture has been changed.
+Since version `1.8.0`, the main architecture has been changed drastically.
 The architecture schema is like below:

 <img src="react-event-dispatcher-architecture-schema.png">